What a signing! Game-changer Diaz leads Liverpool to yet another Champions League final | Goal.com

 And here, on the big stage, in the Spanish rain and with the Reds’ Champions League dreams hanging by a thread, it was he who stepped up and delivered.

 Oh how Liverpool needed him.
 Oh how they had wobbled for 45 minutes without him.
-They were staring over the cliff-edge when he was called for, but now they can start dreaming of Paris, and the possibility of an incredible seventh European Cup.
+They were staring over the cliff-edge when their January signing was called for, but now they can start dreaming of Paris, and the possibility of an incredible seventh European Cup.

-Jurgen Klopp’s side had arrived in Villarreal with one foot in the final, 2-0 up from the first leg and having looked a cut above throughout.
+Jurgen Klopp’s side had arrived in Villarreal with one foot in the final, or so the story went, 2-0 up from the first leg and having looked a cut above throughout.
+The only question, we thought, was how comfortable the margin would be.

-But Unai Emery had promised a different Villarreal from the one which had surrendered meekly on Merseyside.
-Liverpool, he warned, would be made to “suffer” at the tight, compact, noisy Estadio de la Ceramica.
+But we should have listened to Unai Emery.
+He had promised that we would see a different Villarreal from the one which had surrendered so meekly on Merseyside.
+Liverpool, he warned, would be made to “suffer” at the Estadio de la Ceramica.

 He got that right.
-As the rain poured down, Klopp’s side were stunned.
+As the rain poured down, and as this tight, compact, fantastic little stadium rumbled, Klopp’s side were stunned, knocked from their stride and put under the most intense of pressure.

 Their lead was gone by half time, Boulaye Dia and Francis Coquelin striking to turn Villarreal fans’ hope into belief.